loot/libloot/docs/api/introduction.rst

 This metadata that LOOT supplies is stored in its masterlist, which is maintained by the LOOT team using information provided by mod authors and users.
-Users can also add to and modify the metadata used by LOOT through the use of userlist files.
-The LOOT API provides a way for third-party developers to access this metadata for use in their own programs.
+Users can also add to and modify the metadata used by LOOT through the use of userlist files. libloot provides a way for third-party developers to access this metadata for use in their own programs.